loving1/Lumenora-Website/YCDemo.md

 ## All links and information on this page are considered confidential and for YC judges only.
 If you've arrived on this site by accident or on purpose and are not a YCombinator judge nor part of the Lumenora official team, please close this page, do not make mention of it and forget the contents.
+You do not have permission to read further nor disclose anything seen herein.

 # Device
 - [Photos are in our pitch deck](https://docsend.com/view/m86u6bx) (we are just now sending off the next round of prototypes and proof of concepts)